EttusResearch/uhd/host/docs/dboards.rst

 * **Frontend 0:** Complex baseband signal for selected antenna

-The user may set the receive antenna to be TX/RX or RX2.
-However, when using an WBX board in full-duplex mode, the receive antenna will always be set to RX2, regardless of the settings.
+* **Note:** The user may set the receive antenna to be TX/RX or RX2.
+However, when using a WBX board in full-duplex mode, the receive antenna will always be set to RX2, regardless of the settings.

 Transmit Gains: **PGA0**, Range: 0-25dB

 Receive Gains: **PGA0**, Range: 0-31.5dB

-Bandwidths (Hz):

-* **RX**: 40M
-* **TX**: 40M
+Bandwidths:

+* **WBX**: 40 MHz, RX & TX
+* **WBX-120**: 120 MHz, RX & TX

 Sensors: